jmcbutter/calculator-app/README.md

 ### What I learned

-This project helped me get some more practice with changing themes via CSS custom proprerties, manipulating the DOM with Javascript, and using regex to text input and make sure it fit certain criteria (such as only one decimal point in an operand).
+This project helped me get some more practice with changing themes via CSS custom properties, manipulating the DOM with Javascript, and using regex to test input and make sure it fit certain criteria (such as only one decimal point in an operand).

 ### Continued development